-I am professor of English literature at the University of Paris-Sorbonne and a senior research fellow of the Institut Universitaire de France.
+I am professor of English literature at the University of Paris-Sorbonne and an honorary senior research fellow of the Institut Universitaire de France.
 I am interested in the encounters of English literature when it meets other disciplines such as philosophy or the history of ideas, when it travels to other parts of the world such as India or the Middle East, when it is confronted to social practices such as sports.
 I work in particular on the hesitations and repositionings that such encounters provoke.

-I have read English literature’s encounters with the East, in particular in the works of Conrad and Kipling, whom I have edited, but I have frequently turned to Indian writing in English, from Rushdie to Ghosh.
+I have read English literature’s encounters with the East, in particular in the works of Conrad and Kipling, whom I have edited, but I have frequently turned to Indian writing in English, from Salman Rushdie to Amitav Ghosh.

 I have developed an interest in the (sometimes ambiguous) celebrations of sports which literature offers and in the largely unstudied corpus of literary texts which represent and redefine tennis or running, football or cricket.